aptech/gsoop/README.md

-gSoup
+gSoup 0.1
 =====

 A set of target language bindings that allows developers to interface with the GAUSS Engine.

 We use the [SWIG](http://www.swig.org) library to generate language-specific extensions from C++ for us.

-Currently, two languages are supported with more planned:
+Two languages are supported with more planned:

 + Python
 + PHP